 NBE manages ESG risks, especially financial risks stemming from climate change, to address climaterelated and environmental considerations in the risk management framework.
-NBE manages financial risks related to the physical consequences of climate change "physical risks" as well as the transition to a climateneutral economy "transitional risks" as assessing credit transactions and reviewing the credit portfolio to adhere to the credit risk taking of NBE in relation to its Risk Appetite.
+NBE manages financial risks related to the physical consequences of climate change "physical risks" as well as the transition to a climateneutral economy "transition risks".
+NBE assesses credit transactions and reviews the credit portfolio to adhere to the credit risk taking of NBE in relation to its Risk Appetite.

-NBE recognizes physical and transitional risks that are related to the transition to a decarbonized society and climate change.
-NBE manages these climate change-related risks: Physical risk, Transitional risk and results of Climate Stress test, appropriately under an integrated risk management framework.
-Based on the NBE's lending portfolio as of FY2021, NBE has limited transitional risk and physical risk.
+NBE recognizes physical and transition risks that are related to the transition to a decarbonized society and climate change.
+NBE manages these climate changerelated risks: Physical risk, Transition risk and results of Climate Stress test, appropriately under an integrated risk management framework.
+Based on NBE's lending portfolio as of FY2022, transition risk and physical risk are managed as NBE develops its portfolio.